I’ve said it many times before, but I’ll say it again: I have always loved good coffee.

 3) Better skin

 Matcha helps clear up acne, and has been used for centuries by Japanese women as a facial mask.
 Matcha’s antibacterial properties help to give skin a natural glow.
-Ever notice the skin of hardcore coffee drinkers?

 4) More antioxidants